Alessandra Mussolini: European Parliament

 In March 2005, Mussolini was banned by a local court from regional elections held the following month for presenting fraudulent signatures.
 "This is an affront to democracy, if they're going to exclude the Social Alternative they will have to exclude all the parties, because all the signature lists are false," Mussolini told Reuters.
 Mussolini went on a hunger strike to protest the decision.
 However, at the end of the month Italy's top administrative court, the Council of State, annulled the decision and she stood for election.

 In November 2007, remarks by Mussolini triggered the collapse of the far-right Identity, Tradition, Sovereignty grouping within the European Parliament.
 Mussolini declared that all Romanians were criminals in remarks regarding immigration policy.
 This prompted delegates from the Greater Romania Party to quit the group, bringing the group below the minimum number of members to qualify as a caucus and receive Parliamentary funding.
 In the 2019 European Parliament election, she lost her bid for re-election to the European Parliament.

 Views on social issues

-In 2006, she responded to claims by the transgender Italian parliamentary candidate Vladimir Luxuria that she was a "fascist" by saying that it would be better to be a fascist than it would be to be gay.
+In 2006, she responded to claims by the transgender Italian parliamentary candidate Vladimir Luxuria that she was a "fascist" by saying that it would be better to be a fascist than it would be to be gay ("frocio").

-In 2010, Mussolini condemned the Vatican's comparison of homosexuality with paedophilia, stating "You can't link sexual orientation to pedophilia … this link risks becoming dangerously misleading for the protection of children."

-Her stance on homosexuality changed consistently from the late 2010s, leading to her support for the anti-homophobia "Zan bill" and her refusal to provide her gender information on her MEP identity card after returning to the European Parliament in 2022.
+Her stance on homosexuality changed consistently from the late 2000s.
+In 2010, Mussolini condemned the Vatican's comparison of homosexuality with paedophilia, stating "You can't link sexual orientation to pedophilia … this link risks becoming dangerously misleading for the protection of children".
+In 2022, she supported the anti-homophobia "Zan bill" and she refused to provide her gender information on her MEP identity card after returning to the European Parliament.